yangdanny97/yangdanny97.github.io/_posts/2023-10-03-dubois-data-portraits.md

 ## Grouping Data in Bar Charts

-prints 26, 30, and 45 feature bar charts that use a `}` shape to group together several small bars into a single larger bar that represents the sum.
+Prints 26, 30, and 45 feature bar charts that use a `}` shape to group together several small bars into a single larger bar that represents the sum.
 This allows the smaller bars to be compared against each other, and for their sum to be compared against some other value.

-For example,

 ![Print 30](https://yangdanny97.github.io/misc/dubois/30.png){: height="px600" width="600"}